openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 Create the Juju controller
 --------------------------

-We can now create the controller for the 'mymaas' cloud, and have called it 'maas-controller':
+Create the controller (using the 'focal' series) for the 'mymaas' cloud, and call it 'maas-controller':

 .. code-block:: none

-   juju bootstrap --constraints tags=juju mymaas maas-controller
+   juju bootstrap --bootstrap-series=focal --constraints tags=juju mymaas maas-controller

 The ``--constraints`` option allows us to effectively select a node in the MAAS cluster.
 Recall that we attached a tag of 'juju' to the lower-resourced MAAS